 Albatrosses are majestic, large seabirds belonging to the Diomedeidae family in the Procellariiformes order.

-These birds have an impressive wingspan and can fly great distances over oceans with minimal effort.
+These birds have impressive wingspan and can fly far over oceans with minimal effort.

-They inhabit all of the world’s southern oceans, ranging from Antarctica up through New Zealand and Australia as well as parts of the northern Pacific Ocean region.
+They inhabit all of the world’s southern oceans, ranging from Antarctica to New Zealand and Australia, and parts of the northern Pacific Ocean region.

-Furthermore, occasional vagrants have been found outside their native ranges including fossil remains suggesting that albatrosses previously existed on other regions too.
+Furthermore, occasional vagrants have been found outside their native ranges, including fossil remains suggesting that albatrosses previously existed in other regions, too.

 Phylum | Chordata |